brihernandez/AceArcadeMissiles/README.md

 - Two types of missile launchers: Pod and Hardpoint
 - Hardpoints can carry missiles externally, while pods launch from user defined tubes with reloadable magazines
 - Pack includes example effects for particle and ribbon trails, basic sound effects, and explosions

+See [manual in the documentation folder](/Assets/AceArcadeMissiles/Documentation/Ace Arcade Missiles Manual.pdf) for in depth documentation.